 Which SF author—for the purposes of this site’s focus, an author starting pre-1980—deserves a new (or reprint) single author collection?

-Because twitter represents a only occasionally overlapping segment of the commenters on my site I thought I would pose the question here as well.
-If you are thinking about doing some checking before you make your choice I recommend using isfdb.org as it has a mostly up to date publication histories for all but self-published authors.
+Note: If you are thinking about doing some checking before you make your choice (see guidelines) I recommend using isfdb.org as it has mostly up to date publication histories for all but self-published authors.

 My vote: Miriam Allen deFord (active from — SF Encyclopedia LINK